MEEPofFaith/black-holes-library/README.md

 ## How to use

-1. Add the Jitpack repository to your repo
+1. Add the Jitpack repository to your repo.
 ```groovy
 repositories { maven { url 'https://jitpack.io' } }
 ```
-2. Add this mod to your dependencies
+2. Add this mod to your dependencies.
+See [releases](https://github.com/MEEPofFaith/MindustryBlackHoleRenderer/releases) for latest version.
 ```groovy
 dependencies {
     compileOnly 'com.github.MEEPofFaith:MindustryBlackHoleRenderer:<version>'
 }
 ```
-See [releases](https://github.com/MEEPofFaith/MindustryBlackHoleRenderer/releases) for latest version.
 3. Now that this mod has been added to your gradle.
 You just need to call `BlackHoleRenderer::addBlackHole` to draw black holes.

-Additionally includes `SwirlEffect` to draw the particles that fall in.
+    - Additionally includes `SwirlEffect` to draw the particles that spin around and fall in.